 In 2011 - Riverwalk in Gaborone (Botswana), The Hauptwache in Frankfurt am Main (Germany), Berlin (Germany), Toronto (Canada),

 In 2010 - Glasgow's Merchant City, Quayside in Newcastle, Church Street Inverness, King's Road London, Clarendon in Arlington, Virginia, Crossroads in Kansas City, Missouri.

-Limelight: Saturday night has been chosen to form part of a series of works commissioned to mark the launch of ARTISPHERE, a new visual and performing arts centre in Arlington Virginia, USA.
+Limelight: Saturday night was originally chosen to form part of a series of works commissioned to mark the launch of ARTISPHERE, a new visual and performing arts centre in Arlington Virginia, USA.

 You can follow the project and see previous cities in the Limelight blog